hasin0/fueltrack/README.md

 ## Introduction

-This is a Laravel application for managing fuel requests and tracking vehicle fuel consumption.
+This is a Laravel application with solana blockchain for managing fuel requests and tracking vehicle fuel consumption.

 ## Installation